vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 |

 because you don't have to worry about the internal directory structure, and it's just one command.
 All files are addressed with simple *"."*.
 It is also useful during extraction, since *"-C /some/path/"* allows you to choose any destination directory.
 On the other hand, this approach adds a current directory to the archive (the top one in the output above), which takes away all convenience.
+The default behavior of GNU tar is *"Overwrite metadata of existing directories when extracting"*, which is equivalent to the *--overwrite-dir* option.
 For example, if an archive contains a backup of users' home directories with all the necessary permissions, it could be super easy to restore them by running something like *"tar -C /home -xpf homes.tar.gz"*.
 But this only works if the archive doesn't contain a current directory and the target *"/home/"* is not modified.

 |

+A good way to avoid such pitfalls is to add the **--no-overwrite-dir** option, which *"preserves metadata of existing directories"*.
+So, if you run something like *"tar -C /home --no-overwrite-dir -xpf homes.tar.gz"*, all existing directories (including the current one) will remain unchanged.

+|

-There are a few ways to create an archive without a current directory, but most of them require either a directory change beforehand, or defining all files/directories for the future archive.
+There are also a few ways to create an archive without a current directory, but most of them require either a directory change beforehand, or defining all files/directories for the future archive.
 However, I found a way that, although it looks odd, does the job in one command:

 |